Just Laurel

 So here I am still raw with Amanda’s passing not even a year ago, and now my father. <<sigh>> Now I know that losing a loved one is not a unique thing to happen to me.
 I know so many of you out there who have lost a spouse, child, or other loved one.
 But it’s fairly new to me, and of course I need to share my feelings.
 May they help you – and feel free to share back.

-But the other day … and you all know how there are good days and bad days … but it was a sorta sad day and I was missing Amanda … and missing my Pop.
+But the other day … and you all know how there are good days and bad days … but it was a heartwithholes1sorta sad day and I was missing Amanda … and missing my Pop.
 Here was my aching heart with two gaping holes in it and I was struck by how something so full of holes can

 feel